 From a marketers perspective, synergy in your marketing and messaging is important.
 Especially when Ubisoft spends millions of dollars to create a serious Hollywood type movie focusing on the seriousness and realism to in turn create something like what we see above.

 In my opinion, this message paints a bad portrait of all gamers and gamer culture.
-That said I hope that Ubisoft and Complex pull this ad and work on showing us realistic gamers and concentrates on what makes its product worth buying.
+That said I hope that Ubisoft and Complex pull this ad and work on showing us real gamers and concentrates on what makes its product worth buying.

 At least it’s encouraging to see that the YouTube community has the same reaction I do which gives me hope for humanity.

-In the end, I’m still buying Ghost Recon when it’s released next week and I also plan to pickup future Ubi titles because they are great products.
+In the end, I’m still buying Ghost Recon when it’s released next week and I also plan to pick up future Ubi titles because they are great products.

 Most of the time I have no issues telling friends and colleagues that I’ve been playing games for over 20 years and that I still regularly play.
 I’m a mature gamer but messages like this make it harder to use the term “mature”.